Plan out your month with the city’s best concerts, culture and cuisine.

 Roam the zoo after hours at this late-night bash, featuring live bands, food trucks, boozy drinks, a dance party, zookeeper talks and live animal encounters.

-Glendale Open Arts & Music Festival; Glendale Central Park
+Glendale Open Arts & Music Festival; Downtown Glendale

-Get to know Downtown Glendale at this free community festival with music performances, arts and craft markets, beer and wine gardens and more.
+Get to know Downtown Glendale at this free community festival with music from Allah-Las, arts and craft markets, beer and wine gardens and more.

 Tarfest; La Brea Tar Pits